 1. For Your Own Safety

-It could be the different between life and death.
+It could be the difference between life and death.
 Put yourself in Claire Nelson’s shoes.

-Fact is, when we go hiking we tend to go to areas that (1) don’t have mobile reception (2) are inaccessible by car (3) see few people.
+Fact is, when we go hiking we tend to go to areas that (1) don’t have mobile reception, (2) are inaccessible by car, and (3) see few people.
 We hikers are drawn to the remote wilderness.
-However, the more remote we are, the more risky if we happen to find ourselves lost or injured or ill.
+However, the more remote we are, the more risky if we happen to find ourselves lost or injured, or ill.

 Having a PLB gives us the best chance of reaching the outside world should the proverbial hit the fan.